martinandrovich/rovi_system/README.md

 Since IntelliSense is utter trash for larger projects, it is recommended to use the [`clangd` extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) as the language server, together with [`catkin-tools-clangd`](https://pypi.org/project/catkin-tools-clangd/) python package to generate the `compile_commands.json` for `clangd`.

 The [`ROS` extension](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros) is also a nice addition when working in VS Code.
-However, the `cpp_properties.json` file it creates for IntellSense is bugged; change the line `/usr/ros/noetic/**` to `/usr/ros/noetic/` to fix include problems.
+However, the `cpp_properties.json` file it generates for IntellSense is bugged; change the line `/usr/ros/noetic/**` to `/usr/ros/noetic/` to fix include problems.

 ### Guidelines